chesterbr/chesterbr.github.io/_posts/2019-07-30-cheap-433mhz-leak-detectors-home-assistant-arduino-openmqttgateway-telegram-alerts.md

 I got a new [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3/) for the project (my other Arduino clones/models lacked the memory requirements for OpenMQTTGateway).
 Since it needs to send the events to the network, I added an [Ethernet Shield](https://www.amazon.ca/dp/B00HG82V1A/ref=pe_3034960_236394800_TE_dp_1), and for RF I used my newest [Long Range 433Mhz RF Receiver module](https://www.dx.com/p/open-smart-long-range-433mhz-rf-wireless-transceiver-kit-for-arduino-2004619#.XT5sQCUpCtE).
 The long range and built-in antenna made this my receiver of choice over the [more popular](https://www.dx.com/p/rf-transmitter-receiver-module-433mhz-wireless-link-kit-w-spring-antennas-for-arduino-2057011#.XT5tMiUpCtF) RF modules - and it's just as cheap as those.

-By bending the data output pin on the RF receiver a little bit, the receiver can be inserted directly on the shield, just matching the VCC and GND pins with the 5V and GND holes (respectively).
-The data pin can be then connected to Arduino digital input 3 hole with a small [breadboard jumper wire](https://www.dx.com/p/diy-male-to-female-dupont-breadboard-jumper-wires-black-multi-color-40-pcs-10cm-2045521#.XT5t8yUpCtE).
+By bending the data output pin on the RF receiver a little bit, the receiver can be inserted directly on the shield, just matching the VCC and GND pins with 5V and GND on the board (respectively).
+The data pin can be then connected to Arduino digital input 3 with a small [breadboard jumper wire](https://www.dx.com/p/diy-male-to-female-dupont-breadboard-jumper-wires-black-multi-color-40-pcs-10cm-2045521#.XT5t8yUpCtE).

 The final result is a bit taller than I wished, but hey, no soldering required: